DOMjudge/domjudge/doc/manual/import.rst

 The first line should contain ``File_Version	2`` (tab-separated).
 Each of the following lines must contain the following elements separated by tabs:

-- the (integer) team ID.
+- the team ID.
 Must be unique
 - an external ID, e.g. from the ICPC CMS, may be empty
 - the category ID this team belongs to
 - the team name as used in the web interface